coderextreme/ci2had/README.md

 npm run start
 ```

 This will start a web server and give you a link to visit.
 CTRL-Click (left mouse button) to visit the link.
 This works in Windows.
 Maybe copy and paste.
-Note that only FreeWRL currently implements HAnimDisplaces (had in ci2had)
+Note that only FreeWRL currently implements HAnimDisplacers (had in ci2had).
+I have not tried Octaga.
+Maybe some others will work.

 Type CTRL-C in the terminal window to exit.